ncarboni/ncarboni.github.io/_pages/mentorship.md

 **RAships**: Occasionally I may have paid research opportunities for students (both graduate and undergraduate).
 When I do, I circulate them to relevant departments/school on campus, on LinkedIn and here.

 **Independent Studies**: I also supervise independent studies.
 Write me a brief email outlining the topic and your research interest.
+For a list of possible topics see [this link](/projects-list-students/).

 **PostDoc**: The iSchool offers a few Postdoctoral Research Associate position each year, with details and deadlines typically announced in February.
 If you're interested in applying and would like to discuss potential mentorship, feel free to write me.